datagrok-ai/public/packages/Chem/README.md

 ## Elemental analysis

-Elemental analysis is now available in Chem.
-Its main purpose is to show atom counts.
+Chem supports elemental analysis the main purpose of which is to show atom counts.

-With this newly implemented tool you can:
+With this tool you can:
 * get columns with atom counts (same order as in the periodic table);
 * get a radar chart for every single molecule which makes it possible to compare each molecule with the whole dataset.